 The Facilitator Development Adventure:

-An almost year-long Training Group for people facilitating, or wanting to facilitate, transformative processes and connections with nature in service to life on earth.
+A nine-month Training Group for people facilitating, or wanting to facilitate, transformative processes and connections with nature in service to life on Earth.

 With Kirsti Norris, Jenny Mackewn and Chris Johnstone

 The Facilitator Development Adventure is for people who are either already facilitating transformative group processes and nature connection in service to life on earth or who wish to do so.